Taos Pueblo: Traditions involving the land

 Since Spanish colonization, the native Taos people have resisted cultural change and influence with European ideas.
 Many ethnographers observe a high level of "interconnectedness and mutual dependence" between the Taos Pueblo and their surrounding land, where they derive many of their cultural traditions.
 Consequently, a historical rivalry exists between the people on the South side of the river (summer people) and the North side (winter people).
 Foot races, which have significant religious meaning in the tribe, are a common way for these two groups to express their rivalry, and there is a long held tradition in their tribe that was possibly created before the pyramids.
 In addition, the Taos Pueblo attribute great value to Blue Lake in regards to their "living culture and agricultural sustainability."

 Death traditions

 According to Wood, the Taos Pueblo people never turn strangers away from their doors because they value both courtesy and hospitality.
 However, on All Souls' Day, the Taos Pueblo spend a day with their families and close their village to any non-Indian.
-The Taos Pueblo approach death with an air of "stoicism," and they are only allowed to visit cemeteries on All Souls' Day or the day of someone's burial.
+The Taos Pueblo approach death with an air of "stoicism".